 We’ve mentioned softwood skirting so it’s only fair to mention the hardwood variety as well.
 As the same suggests this type is very resilient and becomes a good choice if you want it to withstand any knocks meaning damage and accidents are less likely.
 Hardwood skirting is normally a pre-ordered product and is made to exactly suit the customer’s requirements/desire.
 Due to this, hardwood skirting normally attracts a higher price as it is seen as more bespoke.
 The end result is often worth the extra payment, however.
 Fitting hardwood skirting is also more difficult than MDF or softwood so be aware of this if you are thinking of choosing this material.

-In addition to the above, remember there are different styles and patterns (profiles) of skirting boards, and this will be considered in a later article.
+In addition to the above, remember there are different styles and patterns (profiles) of skirting boards to choose from.

-To find out more about the range of items we deal with, visit our products page.
+To find out more about the range of items we offer, visit our products page.